 Class action for workers’ with intellectual disabilities

-Australian workers with intellectual disabilities received backpay for unlawfully discriminatory wages, thanks to an agreement Maurice Blackburn Lawyers reached on behalf of about 10,000 workers in a class action against the Federal Government.
+Australian workers with intellectual disabilities received backpay for unlawfully discriminatory wages, thanks to an agreement our Lawyers reached on behalf of about 10,000 workers in a class action against the Federal Government.

 The Full Federal Court decided in a 2012 case that was brought against the Commonwealth by two individual workers with intellectual disabilities that using BSWAT to set the wages of intellectually disabled workers was discriminatory and contravened the Act.

 Our class action sought an end to the discrimination, and compensation for those workers who lost wages as a result of the discrimination.
 An agreement estimated to be worth more than $100 million was subsequently reached between the parties, which was approved by the Federal Court in December 2016.